rvtraveller/gitlab-ci-multi-runner/docs/install/docker.md

 The original `gitlab/gitlab-runner:latest` is based on Ubuntu 14.04 LTS.

+## Auto registration and deregistration

+If `REGISTRATION_TOKEN` env var is set  the runner will be autoregistered and deregistered when the container is stopped.

 ## SELinux

 Some distributions (CentOS, RedHat, Fedora) use SELinux by default to enhance the security of the underlying system.